Skip to main content

 A PHILOSOPHIC THOUGHT

 The biggest intellectuals of the world should devote a full century of time to develop a common pool of world literature.
 All gems of world literature should be translated into English and two or three other world languages.
-In the coming centuries --a golden age of peace, friendship, prosperity, morality and scientific thinking should dawn over the world like a dazzling new son.
-One feels that English language ,with such base of good literature , can serve as one of the platforms and foundations for creaing a world structure of literature and philosophy.
+In the coming centuries --a golden age of peace, friendship, prosperity, morality and scientific thinking will dawn over the world .
+One feels that English language ,with such base of good literature , can serve as one of the platforms and foundations for creaing a world literature and world philosophy.

 Life 500,600 years back on this planet was entirely different from what we see now.
-It is now jet travel, ,star hotels,personal cars, computers and TVs.
-If only we can avoid nuclear wars,we can create heaven on earth using science technology, democracy, art, poetry, philosophy and spirituality.
+It is now jet travel ,personal cars, computers and TVs.
+If only we can avoid nuclear wars, we can create a heaven on earth using science and technology and develop an international stream of art, poetry, philosophy and spirituality.

 Comments